 - General physical examination and medical history.
 This includes examining your genitals and asking questions about any inherited conditions, chronic health problems, illnesses, injuries or surgeries that could affect fertility.
 Your doctor might also ask about your sexual habits and about your sexual development during puberty.

 Semen analysis.
-You can provide a semen sample by masturbating and ejaculating into a special container at the doctor's office or by using a special condom to collect semen during intercourse.
+Semen samples can be obtained in a couple of different ways.
+You can provide a sample by masturbating and ejaculating into a special container at the doctor's office.
+Because of religious or cultural beliefs, some men prefer an alternative method of semen collection.
+In such cases, semen can be collected by using a special condom during intercourse.

 Your semen is then sent to a laboratory to measure the number of sperm present and look for any abnormalities in the shape (morphology) and movement (motility) of the sperm.
 The lab will also check your semen for signs of problems such as infections.